cronokirby/blog3/src/content/posts/2020/08/empty-vs-nonempty-groups.md

 The integers $\mathbb{Z}$ form a group under addition, in the natural way.
 The inverse of $x$ is $-x$.
 The identity is $0$, and addition $x + y$ forms our group operation.
 This group is a bit special, because it's actually commutative, because $x + y = y + x$.
-This proeprty does not hold in every group.
+This property does not hold in every group.

 If we take the integers modulo some number, say $\{0, 1, 2, 3\}$ for the integers modulo $4$, then this also forms a commutative group, in a similar way.